Archduchess Elisabeth Marie of Austria: First marriage

 Elisabeth was considered a potential bride for several princes in Europe; among them was her cousin Prince Albert, heir presumptive to the throne of Belgium.
 However, King Leopold II vehemently disapproved of Stéphanie's recent morganatic marriage to Count Elemér Lónyay and thus refused to give Albert his permission.
 Albert's sister Henriette was horrified at her brother's choice, feeling Elisabeth's background was too unstable for the marriage to be a success.

-During a court ball in 1900, Elisabeth met Prince Otto Weriand of Windisch-Graetz (1873–1952), son of Prince Ernst Ferdinand Weriand of Windisch-Graetz (1827–1918) and Princess Kamilla Amalia Caroline Notgera of Oettingen-Oettingen und Oettingen-Spielberg (1845–1888).
+During a court ball in 1900, Elisabeth met Prince Otto Weriand of Windisch-Graetz (1873–1952), the second son of Prince Ernst Ferdinand Weriand of Windisch-Graetz (1827–1918) and his wife, Princess Kamilla Amalia Caroline Notgera of Oettingen-Oettingen und Oettingen-Spielberg (1845–1888).
 Ten years her senior, he was below her in rank.
 Nonetheless she importuned her grandfather to be allowed to marry him.
 Franz Joseph resisted at first, having intended for Elisabeth to marry the German Crown Prince, but eventually relented.
-Elisabeth and Prince Otto were related through her grandmother Sissi; they were third cousins two times removed as Otto was third cousin of the late Empress, both descending from Duke Charles Marie of Arenberg.
+Elisabeth and Prince Otto were related through her grandmother Sissi.
+They were third cousins twice removed as Otto was third cousin of the late Empress, both descending from Duke Charles Marie of Arenberg.
 By many accounts it was Elisabeth alone who wanted the marriage, as Otto was already engaged to a Countess von Schönborn and was reportedly dumbfounded when Franz Joseph informed him of his new engagement.
 Ordered by the Emperor to break his "lesser" engagement to marry his granddaughter, he complied.

 In order to avoid future succession issues, the Emperor made the marriage conditional on Elisabeth's renouncing her right to succession, although he allowed her to keep her personal title and style, as well as providing her with a generous dowry.
 While his family was officially listed in the Habsburg list of families which were allowed to make an equal marriage (Ebenbürtigkeit) with an Imperial family, they still regarded Otto's Mediatized House and the marriage as a mésalliance and wanted the marriage to be treated as morganatic.
 As it was a case of the Emperor's favorite granddaughter and Otto's family was legally considered equal for dynastic purposes, as were marriages with all other mediatized Princely families, the marriage was officially treated as equal and his family would have grounds for pressing Elisabeth to become empress should the succession become interrupted again.

 The couple married at the Hofburg on 23 January 1902.
-They had three sons: Prince Franz Joseph (1904–1981), Prince Ernst (1905–1952) and Prince Rudolf (1907–1939).
-Their last child and only daughter, Princess Stephanie (1909–2005), was born at Ploschkowitz.
+They had three sons: Prince Franz Joseph, Prince Ernst and Prince Rudolf.
+Their last child and only daughter, Princess Stephanie, was born at Ploschkowitz.

 The marriage, however, was troubled, and led to unwelcome reminders for the Emperor of his son's death, and possible further scandal for the family: